 Visa Requirement before planning Croatia Tours:

 The most important thing on your checklist for Croatia tours should be the visa requirement.
-Make proper research or get in touch with our recommended Croatia travel agents to find whether there would be a requirement for a visa or not from the country they are traveling.
+Make proper research or get in touch with our recommended Croatia travel agents to find whether there would be a requirement for a visa or not from the country they are traveling to.
 If a visa is required, make sure that it holds a validity of three months from the date of departure.

 There are many countries that do not need a visa for traveling to Croatia, still it's important to research beforehand.
 One important thing to note here that, though Croatia is a part of the European Union, it does not belong to the Schengen Zone.